thoom/restup/README.md

 Installation
 ------------

+#### Gem
 For convenience, the executable and class are available as a gem on RubyGems.

     gem install restclient

+#### Docker
+The client is also available as a Docker image.
+To install:

+    docker pull thoom/restclient

+To run (To simulate this as a gem, you could create a `restclient` shell script):

+    docker run --rm $PWD:/usr/src/restclient thoom/restclient restclient

 Console
 -------